viktor-platform/sample-dynamo/README.md

 For more information about the Dynamo CLI is referred to: https://github.com/DynamoDS/Dynamo/wiki/Dynamo-Command-Line-Interface

 ## Step 2.3 Start up worker
-Once you have saved your `config.yaml` file, you can run **viktor-worker-gneric**  file.
+Once you have saved your `config.yaml` file, you can run **VIKTOR-worker-gneric**  file.
 Be sure to run the file with Administrator rights.
 If all went well, you will be presented in the worker terminal with the message: "Successfully connected to the server".
 Also in in top right corner you should see a green bullet( red circle), see figure below.

 ![My Image](Read_me_files/Connection.png)